buesche87/pkt_stats/README.md

 # pkt_stats

-Copy this script on your pkt miners, have an influxdb server ready, visualize ond grafana.
-Best to use a reverse proxy for influxdb POST.
+copy this script on your pkt miners, have an influxdb server ready, visualize ond grafana. best to use a reverse proxy for influxdb POST.

 - change settings in pkt_stats.conf
 - copy the cripts you need